shizejin/lecture-source-py/source/rst/smoothing.rst

 *  the return  on the insurance against war  is high when war breaks out or continues

-*  Given the history of states that  we assumed, the value of one unit of the portfolio of government assets will double in the end because of high returns during wartime.
+*  given the history of states that  we assumed, the value of one unit of the portfolio of government assets will double in the end because of high returns during wartime.

 *Exercise:* try changing the Markov transition matrix so that